Crissy Field: Restoration

 San Francisco landscape architecture firm Hargreaves Associates was in charge of restoration of Crissy Field.
 The principal landscape architects were George Hargreaves and Mary Margaret Jones.
 Hargreaves and Jones advocated an "ecological approach to planning, the preservation and restoration of natural systems, and the notion of sustainable landscape."
 During the planning stages of the project, Hargreaves and Associates participated in public meetings and feedback session to interface with the local community.

 The largest contribution for the restoration of Crissy Field came from the Evelyn and Walter Haas Jr. and Harold and Mimi Haas Foundations, totaling $18 million ($13.5 million from the Haas Jr. Fund and $4.5 million from Colleen and Robert Haas), surpassing the NPS's $16 million.
 Pledged in 1997 this grant was the largest cash gift in National Park Service history at that time.
 The rest of the money came from members of the public.
 Some 2,400 people made donations towards the $34.4 million raised for Crissy Field, of which 2,200 were $100 or less.
 The Haas Fund granted an additional $1.5 million in 2007 and $2.5 million in 2015.

 Experts handled specialized work such as the design and construction process, removal of hazardous materials, and testing and monitoring of the estuary and marsh, but those parts of the project that could be shared were delegated to the wider community of stakeholders.
 Approximately 3,000 volunteers, ranging from neighbors to elementary students, spent 2,400 hours planting 100,000 plants representing 73 native species.

 Crissy Field presented the challenge of the “restoration of a culturally significant grass military airfield” overlapping much of the same landscape as the tidal marsh, affecting “the ability to restore the marsh to the pre-military configuration, to an idealized ‘natural’ condition."
 In order to create the new site, 87,000 tons of hazardous materials were removed from the site itself and the tidal wetlands were redesigned to simulate the wetlands that existed before the military appropriated the site and used the area as a dump and landfill location.
 The site provides great views of the San Francisco bay area, Alcatraz and the Golden Gate Bridge.

 The completed Crissy Field reopened in 2001.
 New and rebuilt sidewalks, boardwalks, and trails connect the field north to Fort Point, the Warming Hut (a cafe), and south to the Crissy Field Center, an environmental education center, and the Marina District.

-Today
+Description

 Crissy Field is now part of an urban national park, which, due to its location and scenic views, is visited by both locals and tourists.